MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

         - DownloadEstimatedEndTimeChanged
 3. WebView Setting: Default Download Dialog - used to disable the default download UI (bottom dock)

-We believe these 3 parts of a redesigned Download API, should enable your app have a customizable & complete download experience.
+We believe these 3 parts of a redesigned Download API, should enable your app to have a customizable & complete download experience.

 # Examples
 <!-- TEMPLATE